 No matter how you want to get involved, we ask that you first learn what’s expected of anyone who participates in the project by reading the Community Guidelines.
 If you’re contributing code, you should also know how to build and run Swift from the repository, as described in Source Code.

-One of the most important and immediate ways you can support the community is to answer questions on the mailing lists.
+One of the most important and immediate ways you can support the community is to answer questions on the forums.
 Whether you’re helping a newcomer understand a language feature or troubleshooting an edge case with a seasoned developer, your knowledge and experience of Swift can go a long way to help others.

 Reporting bugs is a great way for anyone to help improve Swift.
 The open source Swift project uses Jira for tracking bugs.
 Our Jira instance is located at bugs.swift.org.